lbechberger/LearningPsychologicalSpaces/README.md

 #### 2.2.6 Searching for Interpretable Directions
-The script `analyze_interpretability.py` tries to find interpretable directions in a given similarity space based on a regression or classification task. *This is only applicable to the Shapes data set, as there are no categories in NOUN.*
+The script `find_directions.py` tries to find interpretable directions in a given similarity space based on a regression or classification task. *This is only applicable to the Shapes data set, as there are no categories in NOUN.*
 It can be invoked as follows (where `n_dims` is the number of dimensions of the underlying space):
 ```
-python -m code.mds.similarity_spaces.analyze_interpretability path/to/vectors.csv n_dims path/to/output.csv
+python -m code.mds.similarity_spaces.find_directions path/to/vectors.csv n_dims path/to/classification.pickle path/to/regression.pickle path/to/output.csv
 ```
 Here, `vectors.csv` contains the vectors in an `n_dims`-dimensional similarity space (produced by `mds.r`).
-Depending on whether the flag `--classification` or the flag `--regression` is set (see below), the script constructs a classification/regression problem and trains a linear SVM on it.
-The quality of the model fit is evaluated using Cohen's kappa or the coefficient of determination R² (for classification and regression, respectively).
-The resulting numbers are stored in `output.csv`, along with the normal vector of the separating hyperplane (which can be interpreted as interpretable direction if the value of the evaluation metric looks promising).
+Based on the classification and regression information (`classification.pickle` and `regression.pickle`, respectively - both outputs of `analyze_dimension.py`) the script constructs a classification and a regression problem and trains a linear SVM on them.
+The quality of the model fit is evaluated by extracting the normal vector of the separating hyperplane and by projecting all points onto this normal vector.
+Then, we use Cohen's kappa to measure how well a simple threshold classifier on the resulting values performs.
+Moreover, we compute the Spearman correlation of the projected vectors to the scale values from the regression problem.
+The resulting numbers are stored in `output.csv`, along with the extracted direction.

-The script takes the following optional arguments:
-- `-c` or `--classification`: Path to a pickle file containing the classification information (as created by `analyze_dimension.py`).
-If this flag is set, a classification task will be used for finding interpretable directions.
-- `-r` or `--regression`: Path to a pickle file containing the regression information (as created by `analyze_dimension.py`).
-If this flag is set, a regression task will be used for finding interpretable directions.
-- `-b` or `--baseline`: Only if this flag is set, the script will also estimate the expected values of randomly drawn points.
-- `-n` or `--repetitions`: Determines the number of repetitions used when sampling from the baselines.
-Defaults to 20.
-More samples means more accurate estimation, but longer runtime.
-- `-s` or `--seed`: Specify a seed for the random number generator in order to make the results deterministic.
-If no seed is given, then the random number generator is not seeded.

-Please note that either `-r` or `-c` must be given -- if none or both arguments are given the script will not run.
+#### 2.2.7 Comparing Interpretable Directions

+#### 2.2.8 Filtering Interpretable Directions

 ### 2.3 Correlations to Similarity Ratings